-UNIX, the “mother ship” to the Linux operating system, is not unlike a continuous flow of hot magma; always evolving.
-Since its inception in the 1960s, it has undergone drastic changes that have made it a favourite for most developers, both software and mobile application.
-Perhaps, this is due to its open source nature.
+UNIX, the “mother ship” to the Linux operating system, is not unlike a continuous flow of hot magma, always evolving.
+Since its inception in the 1960s, it has undergone drastic changes that have made it a favorite for most developers, both software and mobile application.
+Perhaps, this is due to its open-source nature.

-Linux is an open source Operating System based on Linux Kernel.
+Linux is an open-source Operating System based on Linux Kernel.
 Before getting into the puzzlement of further details, let us understand the basic blocks of the definition, one at a time.
-First being the Operating system and next being the Linux Kernel.
+First being the Operating system and the next being the Linux Kernel.

-An operating system is the system software which provides a generic platform for the programs to run on physical components of a computer.
+An operating system is the system software that provides a generic platform for the programs to run on the physical components of a computer.

 It helps various applications to run on any platform, independent of the physical components specifications like the processor model and memory type or graphics card.

 For instance, assuming there was no OS, we had to develop applications, say, for example, Video games specific to each assembly specification.
 The app developed on one desktop might fail on a laptop having the assembly of components from a different manufacturer with varying specifications.
 Imagine the frustration level while having to face these issues!

 Below is a diagrammatic representation of the anatomy of a system with the role of OS clearly depicted.

 Hence, an OS is used to abstract the details of a system providing a comprehensive platform for any kind of software program to run smoothly.